Source code for vibeqc.properties

 # Standard atomic masses (u), index 0 unused.
 Dalton approximate values —

-# good to ~1e−3 u — plenty for centre-of-mass computation.
+# good to ~1e−3 u — plenty for center-of-mass computation.
 We ship a

 # subset sufficient for H–Kr; for heavier elements callers pass an